Charade | 1963

 Now for a confession.
 For a long time, I repeated the often-made mistake that the film’s ‘Hotel St Jacques’ was the real St Jacques on the rue des Écoles near the Sorbonne, despite the fact that the neighbourhood never looked quite right.

-In fact, the hotel in which the pair are staying (where Grant famously takes a shower in his suit), is the Hotel Maxim, 28 rue Censier, quite a bit further south, near the Censier Daubenton metro station, but still nowhere near the Saint-Jacques staton, as it appears in the film.
+In fact, the hotel in which the pair are staying (where Grant famously takes a shower in his suit), is 24 rue Censier, quite a bit further south, near the Censier Daubenton metro station, but still nowhere near the Saint-Jacques station, as it appears in the film.
 It's alongside the (very similar in appearance) Hotel Maxim at number 28.

 At the other end of rue Censier, a fake ‘Saint-Jacques’ metro sign was erected at the junction with rue de Mirbel.